thomasgillanscott/oneconsultation-docs/setup-steps.md

 ----
 Before you can start using OneConsultation (even a trial) you need to tell us, so that we can provision the service for you.
 Contact your Modality Systems Account Manager, or email [labs@modalitysystems.com](mailto:labs@modalitysystems.com).

 We will provide you with details of your portal address and a named point of contact to work with throughout the remaining setup steps.
+Typically the entire process, from telling us to having customer make test consultations takes between 2-4 working days, provided Step 2 is completed promptly (see below).

 ## Step 2 : find your Office 365 Tenant ID
 ----